 travel Costs: $2,400

-Program fee covers lodging, supplies, food, local transportation, and access to educational, natural history, and cultural centers.
+Whats covered: The travel fee covers lodging, supplies, food, local transportation, and access to educational, natural history, and cultural centers.
 Basically, once we pick you up at the airport in Iceland you would not have to spend a penny unless you would like to purchase souvenirs.

-*We are happy to assist with scholarship applications and working with your college for college credit.
+*We are happy to assist with scholarship applications and working with your university in order to receive credit.

 Iceland Expedition Activity Descriptions